eudoxia0/eudoxia0.github.io/article/_posts/2023-05-05-how-capabilities-work-austral.md

 ## Auditing {#audit}

-- when building against a version of a package for the first time, audit
-- the lockfile which specifies exact versions of packages to reproducibly build against also tracks whether smth has been audited
-- puts a lot of pressure on the user
-- doable
+One solution is to force the user to audit new packages.
+When you build your project for the first time, the [dependency solver][solver] will create a lockfile with the exact version of every package to build against.
+Initially, all of those as marked as unaudited.

+[solver]: /article/dependency-resolution-made-simple

+Then the build system makes you go through the unsafe modules of each dependency, you read the code and accept or reject each module.
+If you build against unaudited packages you get a warning, if everything is audited, you get no warnings.

+The pro is that this is tractable: it can be implemented using the existing capability model, using ordinary technology, and only unsafe modules have to be audited for safety, unlike most languages where you'd have to audit every single line.

+The drawback is that is it still requires a lot of elbow grease from the programmer.
+Maybe a web-of-trust, collective (paid?) auditing solution can replace manual auditing by the end user.

 ## A Stricter Model {#strict}